How did F Perkins become the largest manufacturer of diesel engines in the world?

 1,400 young women went on strike at the Bow factory in 1888.
 Bryant & May management acquiesced to almost all of the strikers’ demands.
 An unpopular system of fines for misbehaviour was ended.
 It appeared that foremen had misrepresented the strikers’ position to the company directors, who subsequently requested that complaints be addressed directly to them in future, in order to avoid further misunderstandings.

 Bryant & May employed around 2,000 workers in 1895, including around 1,200 to 1,500 women and girls.

-The sad fact was that Bryant & May were liberal employers for the period.
-The cover-up was motivated by a desire to maintain that strong public image.
+Bryant & May were liberal employers for the period.
+The deaths went unreported due to a desire to maintain that strong public image.

-Wilberforce Byrant announced in 1900 that patents had been acquired that allowed the company to abolish the use of white phosphorus.
+Wilberforce Bryant subsequently announced that the company would abolish the use of white phosphorus from 1900.

 A 34 percent stake in the Lion Match Co of South Africa was acquired in 1905.